 Fish microbiomes.
 Studies of model organisms have identified critical roles for animal-associated microbiomes as determinants of host development, immunity, and behavior.
 For most animal lineages, excluding humans, the ecology and evolution of host-associated microbiomes are almost completely unexplored.
 This is true for the teleost fishes, the largest and most diverse of the vertebrate groups.
 Funded by generous support from The Simons Foundation (346253 to F.S.) and the Georgia Aquarium, (collaborators Drs.
-Al Dove and Lisa Hoopes), we are characterizing the taxonomic composition and functional gene content of microbiomes from coral reef fishes.
+Al Dove and Lisa Hoopes), we are characterizing the taxonomic composition and functional gene content of microbiomes from sharks and coral reef fishes.
 This work samples across diverse host families, feeding strategies, developmental states, and geographic sites, and involves both captive and wild animals.
 Our goals are to better understand the drivers of microbiome structure and to identify patterns that inform manipulative experiments testing the role of the microbiome in fish ecology.

 Coral-algae-microbiome interactions.
 Microbiome communities help mediate interactions between their host and other organisms.
 We are exploring this hypothesis for diverse species of stony corals in which coral mucus-associated bacteria and archaea may influence interactions between corals and marine algae, including both the micro-algal symbionts (Symbiodinium spp) living in coral tissue, as well as toxic species of macro-algae.
 This work involves molecular characterizations of microbiome structure coupled with manipulative experiments in the lab and field.
 This work is driven by collaborations with microbial ecologists (Dr. Koty Sharp, Roger Williams University) and reef community ecologists (Dr. Mark Hay, Georgia Tech), and is funded in part by support from the Teasley Endowment to Georgia Tech, in association with the Aquatic Chemical Ecology Center.